Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Summary and Outlook

-For the DNM we have chosen the distance of the quantum state of our system as evolved under a given non-Markovian reservoir from the state evolved under a Markovian one.
+As a measure of NM we have chosen the distance of the quantum state of our system as evolved under a given non-Markovian reservoir from the state evolved under a Markovian one.
 A meaningful comparison required the judicious choice of the parameters entering the expressions of the spectral densities of the reservoirs involved in each QSD calculation.
 Given the flexibility of our approach as to the number of qubits it can handle, we studied first the case of a single-qubit coupled to a reservoir, so as to have a frame for the evaluation of the interplay between qubit-qubit interaction and qubit-reservoir.
-The results from the single qubit analysis showed that the Hellinger and Bures measures indicated slightly higher DNM for all three reservoirs than the trace distance measure did.
-On the other hand, all three measures produced by far much lower DNM for the Ohmic reservoir compared to the Lorentzian or Lorentzian squared.
+The results from the single qubit analysis showed that the Hellinger and Bures measures indicated slightly higher character of NM for all three reservoirs than the trace distance measure did.
+On the other hand, all three measures have indicated significantly lower character of NM for the Ohmic reservoir, in comparison to the Lorentzian or Lorentzian squared.
 Moreover, the absence of any noticeable back-flow of excitation from the Ohmic reservoir to the qubit suggests that the Ohmic reservoir behaves practically in a Markovian fashion.